JesperGlas/dynamic-shadows-lib/README.md

 - CMake
 - Git

+(This library and its utilities has only been tested on Ubuntu 20.04.
+Other dependencies/fixes might be needed for other systems.)

 ## Build with CMake (Ubuntu)
-0. Make sure you have CMake installed
+0. Make sure you have the necessary dependencies installed
 1. Open the project root directory in your terminal
 2. mkdir build
 3. cd build